Likitha824/Cache_Simulator/README.md

 Course:CDA5106 -Advanced Computer Architecture

-## Project Description
+## Overview

-The goal of this project is to study how different cache replacement policies affect cache performance.
+This project implements a cache simulator to study how different cache replacement policies affect cache performance.

-Modern processors rely heavily on cache memory to reduce average memory access time.
-Traditional cache replacement policies like **LRU** and **FIFO** perform well under stable workloads but struggle with dynamically changing access patterns.

-To address this limitation, this project proposes **Logical Cache Segmentation (LCS)** — a counter-based adaptive replacement policy that dynamically adjusts eviction likelihood using:
-- **4-bit counters (0–15)**
-- **Regions of Likeliness (ROLs)**
+The simulator processes benchmark memory access traces and evaluates cache behavior under various cache configurations.

+Standard replacement policies such as **LRU** and **FIFO** are implemented and compared with an adaptive policy called **Logical Cache Segmentation (LCS)**.
+Cache performance is analyzed using metrics such as hit rate, miss rate, and average access time (AAT).

 ---

 ## Logical Cache Segmentation (LCS)

+Logical Cache Segmentation (LCS) is a counter-based replacement policy.

-LCS assigns a **4-bit counter (range 0–15)** to each cache block and groups counter values into four **Regions of Likeliness (ROLs)**:
+- Each cache block maintains a **4-bit counter (0–15)**
+- Counter values are grouped into four **Regions of Likeliness (ROLs)**:

-- Most Likely to be Replaced (0–1)
+  - 0–1: Most Likely to be Replaced
-- Likely to be Replaced (2–5)
+  - 2–5: Likely to be Replaced
-- Less Likely to be Replaced (6–11)
+  - 6–11: Less Likely to be Replaced
-- Least Likely to be Replaced (12–15)
+  - 12–15: Least Likely to be Replaced

-Replacement decisions are based on the lowest counter value.
+- On a cache miss, the block with the **lowest counter value** is selected for replacement
-On cache hits, counters are promoted to higher regions, allowing frequently accessed data to remain longer in the cache.
+- On a cache hit, the block’s counter is promoted to higher regions, allowing frequently accessed data to remain longer in the cache (improves Priority)
 ---

 ## Features